 Customize Contextual Menus with Automator

-To give a clearer look at how powerful this customization is, we’re going to illustrate this with two examples.
-The first is to replace spaces with hyphens and secondly, we’ll show you how to setup a single click for png-to-jpg image conversion.
+To give a clearer look at how powerful this customization is, we’re going to illustrate this with on examples – replace spaces with hyphens.

 - Start Automator from your Applications folder or Launchpad.